David Datuna: Selected exhibitions

 In October 2012, Datuna's solo exhibition titled Emblem and Image featured a portrait of U.S. President Barack Obama that traced the arc of African-American political and social experience over 150 years.

 In 2013, Datuna opened his Paris exhibition, Beauty and Power, on Avenue Matignon which featured fifteen works.

 In October 2013, Datuna opened his Moscow exhibition, Eye to Eye, near Red Square at the Vetoshny Art Center, presented by Gallery Shchukin, where images of Russian icons and leaders like Vladimir Putin and Tsar Nicolas II were reinterpreted through optical lenses.

 Death

-Datuna died in a Boston clinic on May 23, 2022 following a battle with lung cancer.
-He was 48.
-His death was unreported and it was confirmed by his colleague.
+Datuna died in a Boston clinic on May 23, 2022, aged 48, following a battle with lung cancer.
+Georgian President Salome Zourabichvili paid tribute to him on Twitter.